-pytd provides user-friendly interfaces to Treasure Data’s REST APIs, Presto query engine, and Plazma primary storage.
+pytd provides user-friendly interfaces to Treasure Data’s REST APIs, Trino(Presto) query engine, and Plazma primary storage.
 The seamless connection allows your Python code to efficiently read and write a large volume of data to and from Treasure Data.

 We recommend using iPython with this library for the best experience during development.